mohdsinanm/OmixForge/README.md

 ### Plugin System
 -   **Extensible Architecture**: Enhance OmixForge's capabilities with plugins.
 -   **Plugin Store**: Browse and install plugins to add new tools or visualizations.
+- Refer the repo Please refer this repo for more details [OmixForge-plugins](https://github.com/mohdsinanm/OmixForge-plugins)

 ### Access Modes
 -   **Public Mode**: Use without restrictions for general pipeline execution.